 For example, in the late 19th century, E. Cobham Brewer published Brewer's Dictionary of Phrase and Fable.
 He claimed the saying came about as the result of an old superstition that it was unlucky to get out of bed with your left leg first.

-This superstition appears to have arisen in Ancient Rome, where many Romans, including Augustus Caesar, were careful always to get out of bed on the right side.
+This superstition appears to have arisen in Ancient Rome, where many Romans were careful always to get out of bed on the right side.
 This fit with other superstitions of the time that held that the left side was unlucky.
-Some people even believed that it was bad luck to put on your left shoe first!
+Some people, supposedly including Augustus Caesar, even believed that it was bad luck to put on your left shoe first!

 Others believe that this idiom, like several others that involve the phrase “the wrong side," merely reflects the fact that there are positive and negative aspects of any situation.
 Some people believe that when you get up in the morning, you can choose to have a good day or you can let stress and worries get the best of you.